kyma-project/rafter/README.md

 ├── cmd                         # Rafter's applications
 ├── config                      # Configuration file templates
-├── deploy                      # Dockerfiles for Rafter's applications ├── hack                        # Information, scripts and files useful for development ├── internal                    # Private application and library code ├── pkg                         # Library code ready-to-use by external applications └── tests                       # Integration tests
+├── deploy                      # Dockerfiles for Rafter's applications ├── hack                        # Information, scripts, and files useful for development ├── internal                    # Private application and library code ├── pkg                         # Library code to be used by external applications └── tests                       # Integration tests
 ```